Conrec-Infinity-AB/Selenium-Course/Lecture1/1_start_here.md

 # Lecture 1 #

 ## Intro ##
+In this first lecture we will discuss some theory about test automation.
+It includes what a HTML page consists of, like the DOM-tree, CSS selectors and the dev tools we can use to help us to find elements in a HTML page.

+We will also learn how to setup and create some simple Python code where we use Selenium WebDriver to open a web page and query different elements.

+## Practical info ##
 - Number of occasions and time limits
 - Assignments
+- Questions?
+Please ask questions and give feedback if something is unclear or you have som input/knowledge to share!

 ## Whats covered in this course ##
 - Introduction to Selenium.
 When to automate and what to test.
 Best practices and pitfalls
 - Setting up a new Python project with Selenium web driver
 - Introduction to the HTML DOM tree.
 Different type of web elements
 - Introduction of Google Chrome Dev tools, how it can be used to inspect web pages and find elements and more
 - CSS locators like IDs, CSS selectors, XPath and more

 - Selenium Webdriver API
 - Waiting for elements (implicit, explicit and fluid waits) & error handling
 - How to handle alerts, multiple browsers, tabs and frames

 - Using Python test frameworks for validating tests
 - Test reporting tools
 - Setting up and running Selenium Grid for running tests remotely

+- Selenium Grid
 - Writing test frameworks
+- Comparing other automation test tools

 ## Tools and programming languages ##
 - Python, but should be able to apply code to C# and Java easily
-- Focus on Chrome and Devtools but any webbrowser can be used for running the tests
+- Focus on Chrome and Devtools but any webbrowser can be used for running the tests with some modification.

 ## Prerequsities ##
 - Basic understanding of Python